 In New Zealand, you are never too far away from a holiday park, especially in spots with points of interest.
 Find out where your nearest holiday parks are on the Accommodation Parks Association of New Zealand’s website.

 - Use facilities – campsite facilities are there to convenience you and the environment.
 Use campsite toilets and showers.
-Also take advantage of facilities on the road.
+Also, take advantage of the facilities on the road.

 - Don’t litter – take waste with you and find a bin.